stuyvesant-cs/dwlessons/fcs/33_emergent.md

 4. A living cell will die if it has fewer than 2 living neighbors, or more than 3 living neighbors.

 --

 In Conway's Game of Life, time moves in discrete steps (or turns).
-Each turn, all cells check the amount of living neighbors
+Each turn, all cells check the amount of living neighbors and update their state accordingly.